OpenEnergyPlatform/academy/docs/courses/09_peer_review.md

 ## Who is involved in a review?

-## What are my tasks as a reviwer?
+## What are my tasks as a reviewer?

 ## #TODO include existing material